Genevieve Clay-Smith

 Genevieve Clay-Smith (born 1988) is an Australian writer and director.
 She is an advocate of inclusive filmmaking.

 Clay-Smith's career as a writer and a film director began in 2009 when her film, starring a man with Down syndrome, won Australia's largest short film festival, Tropfest.
-She is the co-founder and Chief Executive Officer (CEO) of the not-for-profit organisation Bus Stop Films (BSF) and co-founder and Creative Director of the creative agency, Taste Creative.
+She is the co-founder, former Chief Executive Officer (CEO) and board member of the not-for-profit organisation Bus Stop Films (BSF) and co-founder and Creative Director of the creative agency, Taste Creative.

 Early life

 Clay-Smith grew up in Newcastle and attended the Hunter School of the Performing Arts in Broadmeadow.
 As an actress in the local children's theatre called the 'Young People's Theatre,’ she was cast as Nancy Cakebread in the Australian feature film, 15 Almore (1998).

 She is an alumnus of the Foundation for Young Australians, Young Social Pioneers (YSP) program, where she received a 12-month scholarship to be mentored and trained in social entrepreneurship in 2010.